prabhuinbarajan/bootstrap/BETA-README.md

 6. Use Qubeship.
 You can find more documentation online at qubeship.io/docs.
 If you have any questions, please reach out to us at contactus@qubeship.io

+7. Uninstall
+If you want to reset qubeship on your machine, please use `uninstall` command.
+It will remove generted files from your bootstrap folder.
+After that, you can start `./init_qubeship.sh` again to re-initialize bootstrap.

 ----